Dear Parents and Campers,

 For many people the business they own and run is simply a job.
 For us itís a way of life.
 Our camp is always near to heart and mind.
 We take immense pride in the work we do with children; we recognize how very fortunate we are to be part of their childhood memories.
 As a child, I spent each and every day of summer at this camp with my parents.
 My wife Erika became a camper here at age 10 and has not missed a summer since then.
 Almost every member of our staff is a former camper and spent their childhoods with us.
 The vast majority of our staff applications speak directly to the traditions, experiences, and fun these young individuals want to pass on.

 Our objective is to deliver a terrific, traditional, summer camp experience (boating, gaming, athletics, and special events) without the nighttime sleepover.
 Through this experience, we aim to help each and every child develop character, learn valuable life skills, make friends, and discover new interests in a safe environment.
 It is always exciting for Erika and I to hear parents remark on the gains their children have made physically and socially.

-send your children home hungry, tired, and dirty.
+to send your children home hungry, tired, and dirty.
 This summer we make

 the same promise!
 Here are some ideas for ways you can make your childís

 1- Show up on time.
 Late drop off means missing out on a great social opportunity.

 2- Donít over do it.
 Long days make tired kids.
 After camp Ė dinner, bath, bed!

 3- Donít be afraid to ask us if something is bothering your child.
 We are more than happy to speak with their counselor, the waterfront instructors/directors and get back to you.